MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2013/schema-root.md

 # Windows 8.1 feature extensions manifest schema

-This reference provides details for each element, attribute, and data type of each feature extension that defines the schema for the app package manifest for Windows 8.1 Windows Store apps.
+This reference provides details for each element, attribute, and data type of each feature extension that defines the schema for the app package manifest for Windows 8.1 apps.
 The schema definition file is AppxManifestSchema2013.xsd.
 The AppxManifestSchema2013.xsd file imports the AppxManifestSchema2010\_v2.xsd file.
 The Windows 8 schema is AppxManifestSchema.xsd.

 The following table lists all of the elements in this schema, sorted alphabetically by name.